Where to go fat biking in Ontario

 Sleeping Giant Provincial Park

-Along the shore of the mighty Lake Superior, just over a 1-hour drive south from Thunder Bay, this lakefront park on Sibley Peninsula features multi-use trails and roads that can be explored year-round by bike.
+Along the shore of the mighty Lake Superior, just over an hour drive south from Thunder Bay, Sleeping Giant on Sibley Peninsula features multi-use trails and roads that can be explored year-round by bike.

-- mountain biking is popular on Thunder Bay Lookout Road and Marie Louise Drive, but you may find the best fat biking on the challenging Burma Trail or the easier Pickerel Lake Trail
+Mountain biking is popular on Thunder Bay Lookout Road and Marie Louise Drive.
+Find the best fat biking on the challenging Burma Trail or the easier Pickerel Lake Trail.

-- purchase your day use permit in advance through Ontario Parks online reservations
+- purchase day use permits in advance through Ontario Parks online reservations

 - after the long-running Sleeping Giant Nordic ski loppet in Sleeping Giant held in early March, a fat bike loppet loop challenge is hosted by the Thunder Bay Cycling Club and Blacksheep Mountain Bike Club; check for upcoming dates and weather and trail conditions

-Part of the groomed Crystal Creek Ski Trail System at Hiawatha Highlands, just outside of Sault Ste.
-Marie, these trails are open to fat biking in the winter.
+Just outside of Sault Ste.
+Marie, part of the groomed Crystal Creek Ski Trail System at Hiawatha Highlands, is open to fat biking in the winter.

-- to use the trails, buy a bike-only day pass or a season pass from Hiawatha Highlands’ website
+To use the trails, purchase a bike-only day pass or a season pass for Hiawatha Highlands.
+A cross-country ski pass also provides access to the fat bike trails.

 Location: 780 Landslide Road, Sault Ste.
 Marie

-Explore smooth trails with open vistas and tight, winding single tracks through old-growth forest on both private and crown land just a 10-minute drive from downtown Parry Sound.
+Explore smooth trails with open vistas and tight, winding single tracks through old-growth forests on private and crown land just a 10-minute drive from downtown Parry Sound.

-- almost 20 kilometres of trail are dedicated to fat biking; check the trail conditions in advance
+Almost 20 kilometres of trail are dedicated to fat biking; check trail conditions in advance.

 - on-site fat bike rentals are available, or you can rent your bike and equipment (including helmet and gloves) from Parry Sound Bikes